-Finishing basements often involves adding a bathroom, and many homeowners will want a wet bar or even a second kitchen, as well.
+Finishing basements almost always involves adding a bathroom, and many homeowners will want a wet bar or even a second kitchen.
 Most new construction will include rough-ins, but they may not be where the customer wants them.
 Older homes may not have them at all.
 When in-floor plumbing needs to be relocated, concrete needs to be removed, and contractors have several options for getting the job done.

 The best-selling Husqvarna K760 II is a gas-powered 14” hand-held power cutter that can be used in both wet and dry applications.
 It’s lightweight and easy to maneuver in tight spaces, and its ergonomic design means you can work longer without fatigue or vibration concerns.
 The wet kit (included) uses less water, resulting in less slurry, and its quiet operation, low emissions and low fuel consumption make it ideal for use in residential basements and other hard-to-access places.